 The Southern Dispersal Route refers to a theory that an early migration of modern human beings left Africa as least as long ago as 70,000 years and followed the coastlines of Africa, Arabia and India, arriving in Australia and Melanesia at least as early as 45,000 years ago.
 It is one of what appears to now have been multiple migration paths that our ancestors took out of Africa.

-The theory goes that modern H. sapiens with a generalized subsistence strategy based on hunting and gathering coastal resources (shellfish, fish, sea lions and rodents, as well as bovids and antelope), traveled along the coasts eastward.
-On the way, they undoubtedly met other hominins (such as Homo heidelbergensis, Homo erectus and/or Neanderthals), probably replacing them, and colonizing the subcontinent of India, reaching Australia by 40,000 years ago.
+Most versions of the southern dispersal hypothesis suggests that modern H. sapiens with a generalized subsistence strategy based on hunting and gathering coastal resources (shellfish, fish, sea lions and rodents, as well as bovids and antelope), left Africa between 130,000 and 70,000 years ago [MIS 5], and traveled along the coasts of Arabia, India, and Indochina, arriving in Australia by 40-50,000 years ago.

 Southern Dispersal Route: Evidence